TFFN vs. THHN

 Do You Need Main or Branch Circuit Wiring?

-If you require wiring that will carry more amps, you need THHN cable.
-Thanks to the larger sizes available, you can use THHN conductor as main or branch circuit wires indoors or outdoors.
-TFFN conductor does not have a large enough construction to handle the amps required of these applications.
+If you require wiring that will carry more amps, you need THHN cables.
+Thanks to the larger sizes available, you can use THHN conductors as main or branch circuit wires indoors or outdoors.
+TFFN conductor does not have a large enough construction to handle the amps required for these applications.

 tffn vs. thhn wire which is best

-Get in Touch With WesBell Electronics, Inc. for TFFN, THHN and Many Other Wires
+Get in Touch With WesBell Electronics for High-Quality Wires

 Share